fink/fink/Readme.md

 Fink ReadMe
 =============

-This is Fink, a package management system that aims to bring the full world of Open Source software to Darwin and Mac OS X.
+This is a fork of Fink, a package management system that aims to bring the full world of Open Source software to Darwin and Mac OS X.

 With the help of `dpkg`, it maintains a separate directory hierarchy.
 It downloads original source releases, patches them if necessary, configures them for Darwin and compiles and installs them.